Burmese version of this article

 Aims and Objectives

-There is no doubt that U Thuzana’s eagerness to build pagodas contributed to the split of the KNLA and the fall of Manerplaw, the headquarters of the KNU administration and its multi-ethnic allies that were determined to crush the military junta.
+There is no doubt that U Thuzana’s eagerness to build pagodas contributed to the split of the KNLA and the fall of Manerplaw, the headquarters of the KNU administration and its multi-ethnic allies that were determined to crush the military junta that took ober power in September 1988.
 But it seems clear as well that this was not the only reason.
 The question of whether the monk intentionally supported the formation of the Buddhist Kayin army remains a matter of controversy.
 But the victory of the forces of the Burmese Tatmadaw and their new ally, the DKBA, was a milestone in the junta’s first aim of restoring law and order in the country before concentrating on promoting peace and development, as indicated by the name change from SLORC to SPDC in late 1997.
 Aung San Suu Kyi was released some months after the conquest of the opposition’s capital, which had forced the “alternative government” National Coalition Government of the Union of Burma (NCGUB), formed in December 1990 in Manerplaw and headed by her cousin Sein Win, to become a “government in exile”, no longer residing on Burmese soil but in the United States.

-U Thuzana’s biography stresses his determination to stay aloof from politics.22 However, he is described as a Kayin “nationalist” who – like the political and military leader Bo Mya – wants “peace” for the Kayin people.23 Their means, however, were different and led to a rivalry between the two.
+U Thuzana’s biography stresses his determination to stay aloof from politics.22 However, he is described as a Kayin “nationalist” who – like the political and military leader Bo Mya – wanted “peace” for the Kayin people.23 Their means, however, were different and led to a rivalry between the two.
 The biography explains U Thuzana’s position thus:

 He is free and stays away from politics.
 Sayadaw’s main thing in life is to propagate and perpetuate Buddha Sasana.
 In truth Sayadaw is imbued with nationalism.
 His nationalism is not what they say.
 His nationalism is that Kayin national were once a highly cultured people.
 They built zedis, stupas, shrines and pagodas in the wildernesses of the State.
 These religious edifices were now ruined in the wildernesses.
 Sayadaw has to shine the Light which had been flickered or extinguished in the past.
 In present, there should be a Light that flames, and in future there will be a Light which will shine all over Kayin State. – This is Myaing-Gwe: Ngu’s nationalism.